kxdang/kiendang.me/README.md

 Please feel free to take a look at what I did and the code/commits that were labeled for each step.
 They are in the order of implementation.

+Known bugs:
+Light mode does not function properly when user OS has a default theme of dark mode.
+This causes the browser to go set their own defaults in dark mode and overrides light mode settings.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: